COFFEE SCOOP - This scoop measures approximately 1 Tablespoon. It's compact size, (4 3/4") makes it perfect to store inside a coffee canister. $12

 Muddler - When I go to the woodshop I like to take water with lime juice and fresh mint leaves.
 This muddler is long enough (12") to muddle in a large glass and makes a healthy way to receive your daily water requirements.
 However I have also had the approval of a bartender on the quality and functionality of this gadget.
 He said it is perfect for making mojitos!
 The bottom is slightly flat with tapered edges making it perfect to fit in the corners of different shaped glasses.
 Now I muddle all kinds of fruit into my water and have a different, yummy drink every day!
 I have to stay hydrated in this Florida heat! $11

 Saute/Jar Scraper - I am very excited about this new handy utensil!
 It has a dainty, comfortable handle while still providing you with the durability and strength that my customers have come to expect from me.
 The fancy curved end is great for sautéing in a pan or pot and is 12" long so it is great for scraping out jars too.
 A bonus!
 Two very important features in one utensil!
 I've already used mine to scrape out a mayonnaise jar, spaghetti sauce jar and a peanut butter jar, not to mention sautéing fresh vegetables. $12

 Beer Mash Paddle - Every craft beer maker needs a paddle that is long enough to reach the bottom of the barrel.
 This one is 36" long and 4 1/4" wide, featuring holes big enough for stirring mash effectively.
 This was designed by a very good craft beer maker!
 It is out of a solid piece of southern cherry wood.
 Please note that shipping times may take longer on this paddle.
-I will, of course email you with an expected ship time which shouldn't be longer than one week.
-The shipping may be overcharged if ordering this with another item but I will reimburse you the over charge.
+I will, of course email you with an expected ship time.

 Content copyright .
 Fort Remington Wood Spoons.
 All rights reserved.